zarah101/data-science-portfolio/README.md

 # Data Science Portfolio

-Welcome to my Data Science Portfolio! 🎉🎉

-This repository showcases my creative approach to data science projects, including Python-based visualizations and fun interactive elements.
-Check out my project where I greet visitors with a colorful chart that demonstrates my data analysis and visualization skills!
+Welcome to my Data Science Portfolio - a collection of projects that reflect my curiosity, analytical thinking, and practical experience across data exploration, machine learning, and visualization.
+Each project highlights a different part of my skill set, from working with messy real-world datasets to building predictive models and creating interactive visuals.

 ## Projects

 ### Creative Greeting with Python
-- A fun interactive Python script that greets visitors and displays a colorful chart showcasing my skills.
+A simple, interactive script that uses Python visualizations to add a personal touch to the portfolio.
+It was a fun way to combine basic scripting with Matplotlib to generate a dynamic greeting and chart display.
-- Technologies used: Python, Matplotlib, Seaborn
+- Tech: Python, Matplotlib, Seaborn

 ### World Happiness Report - Exploratory Data Analysis (EDA)
-This project analyzes the World Happiness Report dataset, exploring factors that contribute to happiness across countries.
-The analysis includes data cleaning, visualization, and insights on how various factors (e.g., GDP, social support) impact happiness scores.
+This project explores what drives happiness across countries using the World Happiness Report datasets.
+What’s inside:
+- Data cleaning and feature exploration

-- Choropleth Maps: Interactive maps for 2015 and 2019 to visualize happiness scores by country.
+- Choropleth maps (2015 & 2019) to visualize global patterns
-- Correlation Analysis: Insights into the relationships between factors like life expectancy, GDP, and happiness scores.
+- Correlation analysis between GDP, life expectancy, social support, etc.
-- Visualizations: Various plots to explore happiness score distributions, country comparisons, and trends over the years.
+- Visual breakdowns of score distributions and trends
-- Technologies Used: Python, Seaborn/Matplotlib, Plotly
+- Tech: Python, Pandas, Seaborn, Matplotlib, Plotly

 ### Fraud Detection Model
 This project builds a machine learning model to detect fraudulent transactions in an imbalanced dataset (0.17% fraud).
 The workflow includes data preprocessing, undersampling, model training (e.g., Random Forest), and evaluation using metrics like precision, recall, and F1 score.